influxdata/telegraf/plugins/inputs/http_response/README.md

   # [inputs.http_response.headers]
   #   Host = "github.com"

-  ## Optional setting to map reponse http headers into tags
+  ## Optional setting to map response http headers into tags
   ## If the http header is not present on the request, no corresponding tag will be added
   ## If multiple instances of the http header are present, only the first value will be used
   # http_header_tags = {"HTTP_HEADER" = "TAG_NAME"}